UD-CISC374/educational-game-project-team-8-jack-kuchma-ethan-chang/README.md

 # Elevator Pitch
 Ethan: We created a card game that revolves around chemistry.
 More specifically -- excess and limiting reactants, acid-base reactions, and calculating molarity.

 Jack: The player plays cards from their hand.
-Then, the cards on the board be interacted with.
+Then, the cards on the board can be interacted with.

 Ethan: Cards are of two types -- acid and base.
 An acid card can only attack a base card and vice versa.
 Additionally, each card has stats of moles.
 If the player is the one with excess moles when attacking a card, the excess moles is converted to damage against the castle.
 The player's cards also has a volume stat, used for calculating molarity.